flexera-public/policy_templates/cost/budget_report_alerts/README.md

 - _Threshold Percentage_ - Percentage of budget amount to alert on
 - _Budget Alert Type_ - can be "Actual" or "Forecasted".
 Actual Spend alerts are based off incurred costs.
 Forecasted Spend alerts are based off monthly runrates.
 - _Degree of Summarization_ - use this parameter to specify how to group the data.
 Can be "Summarized" or "By dimensions".
-- _Dimensions Filter_ - if the "Degree of Summarization" option is equals "By dimensions", you can specify dimensions values as it appears in the "Group" column to only get an incident alert for that dimension
 - _Unbudgeted spend_ - parameter that allows including or excluding unbudgeted funds in the calculation
 - _Email addresses_ - A list of email addresses to notify